SharePoint/sp-dev-docs/docs/general-development/build-mobile-apps-for-other-platforms-using-sharepoint.md

 When a user signs in to SharePoint, the user's token is validated and then used to sign in to SharePoint.
 The user's token is a security token that is issued by an identity provider.
 SharePoint supports several kinds of authentication.
-For more information, see  [Authentication, authorization, and security in SharePoint](authentication-authorization-and-security-in-sharepoint).
+For more information, see  [Authentication, authorization, and security in SharePoint](authentication-authorization-and-security-in-sharepoint.md).
 To authenticate a user, you can use the REST interface.
-The authorization process verifies that an authenticated subject (an app or a user the app is acting on behalf of) has permission to perform certain operations or to access specific resources (for example, a list or a SharePoint document folder).
+The authorization process verifies that an authenticated subject (an app or a user the app is acting on behalf of.md) has permission to perform certain operations or to access specific resources (for example, a list or a SharePoint document folder.md).